National Democratic Congress (Ghana)

 The NDC party symbol is an umbrella with the head of a dove at the tip.
-The party colors are red, white, green, and black, and the party slogan or motto is "Unity, stability, and development."
+The party colors are red, white, green, and black, with the party slogan or motto as "Unity, stability, and development."
 Internationally, the NDC is a member of the Progressive Alliance and Socialist International.

-On 9 December 2012, the Electoral Commission of Ghana declared NDC candidate John Dramani Mahama to be president-elect after a hotly contested race in which he won 50.7% of votes cast.
+On 9 December 2012, the Electoral Commission of Ghana declared NDC candidate John Mahama to be president-elect after a hotly contested race in which he won 50.7% of the votes cast.

 History

 The National Democratic Congress was founded by Jerry Rawlings, who had been the military leader of Ghana since 1981.
-In 1992, the National Democratic Congress led the successful transition to multi-party competition, an example of authoritarian-led democratization.
+In 1992, the NDC led the successful transition to multi-party competition, an example of authoritarian-led democratization.
 The NDC won the 1992 and 1996 elections.

 2000 elections

 The 2000 election was the first presidential election since 1992 that an incumbent president was not on the ballot.
 Jerry Rawlings' eight-year tenure had expired as per the Constitution of Ghana.
-John Atta Mills became the presidential candidate of the National Democratic Congress at a special delegate congress held in Ho in the Volta Region of Ghana.
+John Atta Mills became the presidential candidate of the National Democratic Congress at a special delegate congress held in Ho in the Volta Region.
 He was popularly acclaimed the presidential candidate of the party for the 2000 presidential election.
-Vice-president John Atta Mills lost in 2000 to New Patriotic Party's John Kufour after two rounds of voting.
+Vice-president John Atta Mills lost in 2000 to the New Patriotic Party's John Kufour after two rounds of voting.

 2004 elections

-In the 2004 elections the party's manifesto called for "A Better Ghana".
-John Atta Mills ran again for the NDC in the 2004 presidential elections with his running mate Alhaji Muhammad Mumuni.
+In the 2004 elections, the party's manifesto called for "A Better Ghana".
+John Atta Mills ran again for the NDC in the 2004 presidential elections with his running mate Muhammad Mumuni.
 He won 44.6% of the vote, but lost to the New Patriotic Party.
 In the general elections held on 7 December 2004, the party won only 94 of the 230 seats.

 2008 elections

 On 21 December 2006, Mills was overwhelmingly elected by the NDC as its candidate for the 2008 presidential election with a majority of 81.4%, or 1,362 votes.
-Ekwow Spio-Garbrah was second with 8.7% (146 votes), Alhaji Mahama Iddrisu was third with 8.2% (137 votes), and Eddie Annan was fourth with 1.7% (28 votes).
+Ekwow Spio-Garbrah was second with 8.7% (146 votes), Mahama Iddrisu was third with 8.2% (137 votes), and Edward Annan was fourth with 1.7% (28 votes).
 In April 2008, John Mahama was chosen as the party's vice-presidential candidate.
 On 3 January 2009, Mills was certified as the victor of the 28 December 2008 run-off election and became the next president of Ghana.

 2012 transfer of power and elections

 President John Atta Mills died, after a short illness, in the afternoon of 24 July 2012 while still in office.
-Vice President John Dramani Mahama of the NDC was sworn in as president that evening.
-The NDC picked John Dramani Mahama for their presidential candidate and sitting vice president Paa Kwesi Amissah-Arthur as their vice-presidential candidate for the 2012 elections.
+Vice President John Mahama of the NDC was sworn in as president that evening.
+The NDC picked Mahama for their presidential candidate and sitting vice president Paa Kwesi Amissah-Arthur as their vice-presidential candidate for the 2012 elections.